bellmcp/bellmcp.github.io/README.md

 # Future ideas include :

-* Add an ability to enable dark mode and many more accesibility features.
+* Add an ability to enable dark mode and more accesibility features.
 * Implement an image slideshow and click-to-zoom feature.
 * Implement a user's right-click preventation.